gucasassi/vagrant/02-synced-folders/README.md

 List the contents of your local directory, and notice that the new file `synced-test.txt` you created on your virtual machine is reflected there.

 That's all, I hope you found it useful.
-In the next section we will learn how to  [configure basic settings of a VM using Vagrantfile](/03-vagrantfile/README.md).
+In the next section we will talk about  [Vagrantfiles](/03-vagrantfile/README.md).